sanspareilsmyn/leetcode-777/README.md

 42. Sort an Array
 - Basic of basic.
 Must be expert on this.
 - Reviewing Quick Sort.
 Main difficulty of Quick Sort in-place algorithm is that pivot index != partition index!

+43. Validate Binary Search Tree
+- I have a logic and clue but always have trouble on implementing how to return answer.
+- Add order in inorder traversal and compare list.
+- Compare left, right value with helper function.

+44. Search a 2D Matrix II
+- I tried to solve with simple DFS but time-outed.
+Have to use ascending property of matrix.
+- I splited two case.
+Larger and smaller.
+But also time-outed.
+- This map is special.
+Left one is smallest.
+Upper one is smallest.
+First find the row and find column.

+45. Valid Sudoku
+- Row, Column, Box check module.

+46. Combinations
+- I really wanted to solve this problem clearly before.
+Let's break it.
+- We have to approach with DFS.
+- Had some trouble with combining lists.

+47. Permutations
+- Similar with Combinations

+48. Same Tree
+- Why my solution is wrong?
+I left one condition. p.val == q.val.
+Silly mistake.

+49. Generate Parentheses
+- I think this is also backtracking dfs question.
+Use ( counter and ) counter.
+- I just made all possible setups and created another checking module.
+Terrible efficiency.

+50. Binary Search
+- Had trouble finishing search but debugged with printing low, mid, high.